EdOverflow/bugbounty-cheatsheet/cheatsheets/bugbountytips.md

 **Tip #6**

 Keep all your directory brute force results so when a CVE like Drupalgeddon2 comes out, you can look for previously found instances (cat dirsearch/reports/*/* | grep INSTALL.mysql.txt | grep 200 | less)/

+**Tip #7**
+Look for Jira instances and go to /secure/ManageFilters.jspa .
+Many times you will see product and employee details.
+It can't be considered an issue in itself but you can get a hint on who is working and what are they working on in that organization.